 A typical day tour will start with pick up from a central location in Paris to the Palace of Versailles grounds, followed by a guided tour of the palace (oh yea tons of history.
 Paradise for history lovers like me).
 Once the guided tour is complete, there is free time to explore and take pictures of the Versailles Gardens and fountains (Jardins du Château de Versailles)

 For most full day tours, you will be exploring the town of Versailles in addition to the palace guided tour.
-It includes sightseeing of the town and lesser known tourist spots like the Marie-Antoinette’s Estate and the Grand Trianon.
+It includes sightseeing of the town and lesser-known tourist spots like the Marie-Antoinette’s Estate and the Grand Trianon.

 The Palace of Versailles was built by Louis IX.
 He moved the royal residence from the Lourve Palace to Versailles and constructed it with utmost opulence and luxury.
 The palace has witnessed a lot of history – from the outing of the French monarchs to the French revolution to the signing of the Treaty of Versailles in 1919.

-The Palace of Versailles is one the MOST visited palaces in France.
+The Palace of Versailles is one of the MOST visited palaces in France.
 Regardless of when you arrive there, it will be crowded and without a guide, you could be stranded for hours.

-Tour guide will purchase entry tickets for you and take you in from an “express door”, leaving the crowd of people without tours, waiting for their turn.
+A tour guide will purchase entry tickets for you and take you in from an “express door”, leaving the crowd of people without tours, waiting for their turn.

 Why take the Versailles tour from Paris?

-- Can be done half day or full day
+- Can be done half-day or full day

-- You can beat the crowds and go in to the palace complex
+- You can beat the crowds and go into the palace complex

 Day Tour from Paris to Normandy – D Day Tours of Normandy Beaches